shamsasaeed/shamsa-github.io/ComicOctober12/README.md

 Finally, this is what that portion of code looked like, and it worked perfectly for what we were planning:
 (Attach piece of code) Moving on from there we began incorporating the visuals of our characters onto the backgrounds.
 Shaikha was responsible for that part of the animation, she worked on splitting the outlines of the characters from the dollar bills to code each one separately and have the dollar bill enter into the panel in an animated manner.

-Initially the reliance was mainly on the tutorials available on BrightSpace, however further research for different ways to perform different effects was required.
-Through the research done the part of link for the code example shown below was inspired.
+Initially the reliance was mainly on the tutorials available on BrightSpace, however further research for different ways to perform different effects was required, website that helped us was [this](https://www.w3schools.com/) website.
+Through the research that was done, the part of link for some of the code was the example shown below which was inspired.

 [Code Inspiration](https://drive.google.com/drive/folders/1CwlkQnpdmPgq_iP26e2BhKOeLOEjK3Nx)